 If you’re planning on visiting other countries during your travels in Kyrgyzstan, click here for our Central Asia Visa guide for Overlanders in Central Asia.

-Just buy your own personal insurance in your home country (not motorcycle insurance, but personal travel insurance) Make sure the travel insurance covers you to ride a motorcycle over 125cc and for longer than a day.
+Just buy your own personal motorcycle specific travel insurance in your home country (not motorcycle insurance, but personal travel insurance) Make sure the travel insurance covers you to ride a motorcycle over 125cc and for longer than a day.
 Plenty of insurance companies stipulate in the small print that the bike must be 125cc and can’t be used as your main form of transport.
 Click here for our top guideWhat You Need to Know About Motorcycle Travel Insurance.

 Take your passport, driver’s licence, a copy of personal insurance and an International Driver’s Permit.
 Note – You don’t need an IDP, but they’re handy as they have licence details in a bunch of languages and it means you can just hand that over instead of your valuable licence.
 An IDP is about £5 and can be purchased from the Post Office, you just need to take your driver’s licence, passport and a passport photograph and they’ll do it in about 2 minutes.